-The Airfield Manager may initiate a further in-depth investigation to be carried out by the Safety Manager.
-Each occurrence should be graded according to its severity and the potential outcome and the likelihood of it being repeated.
+The Head of Airfield may initiate a further in-depth investigation to be carried out by the Safety Manager.
+Each occurrence should be assessed according to its severity and the potential outcome and the likelihood of it being repeated.
 The report and findings should be passed to the appropriate CAA department together with a record of actions taken to remedy any problems and/or to improve procedures.